 - Powered by a Heavy Duty 457cc Westinghouse 4-Stroke OHV Engine Featuring a...

-- Electric start functionality turns the 224cc engine on with the press of a...
+- Electric start powers the 457cc 4-stroke OHV engine with the turn of a key

 - BUILT TO LAST, READY WHEN YOU NEED IT - Packed in a sturdy, watertight...